Back to Homepage

 Ever since the first heavier-than-air planes appeared and began to compete with the reigning airships, designers have been flirting with the idea of using heavier aircraft (the term aircraft includes all flying machines, heavier-than-air aircraft and lighter air aerostats) to carry lighter ones.

-For decades, the M47 / M48 / M60 Patton tanks formed the backbone of the armed forces of the United States and other countries around the world.
-However, the operation of tank units requires a number of support vehicles.
-With the gradual replacement of older versions, loose chassis were used to build similar vehicles.
+M47/M48/M60 Patton tanks have been the backbone of the armed forces of the United States and other countries around the world for decades.
+However, the operation of tank units requires a variety of support vehicles.
+As the older versions were gradually replaced, free chassis were used to construct similar vehicles.

 During the Cold War, the British Army needed to defend itself against Warsaw Pact aircraft.
 In the 1960s, the development of a successful short-range system was launched to defend the bases and areas of troop concentration.
 The whole world knows this system under the name Rapier.